ayozehd/grav-theme-bootstrap-blog/README.md

 ## Item

 Descendants of Blog are items.
-Get first folder image as header or you can pick it via `image_file` as in [Text Modular](#text-modular).
+Get first folder image as header or you can pick it one via `image_file` as in [Text Modular](#text-modular).
 In addition, `style` parameter is supported and `buttons` array to show some links at bottom.

-Also you are able to disable sidebar and comments in each item, overriding theme settings.
+Disable sidebar and comments in each item, overriding theme settings.

 ```yaml
 title: Title